-Applicants are limited to local county commissions/boards of commissioners, city governments, or school districts.
+Applicants are limited to local county commissions/boards of commissioners, city governments, school districts, or non-profits.
 The availability of funds is dependent on appropriations from OJP.
 The Office reserves the right to reduce the amount of funds available based on government budgetary actions.
 The U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention, administers these funds at the national level.